-The second time buyer status has certain pros and cons.
+Second time buyer status has certain pros and cons.

-If you sold your previous property and made a profit then hopefully you will have saved this money to be used a deposit.
+If you sold your previous property and made a profit then hopefully you will have saved this money to be used as a deposit.

-The bigger deposit you have the better; firstly because your monthly repayments will be less and secondly because mortgage lenders look more favourably on people borrowing a smaller proportion of a property’s value – called the loan-to-value (LTV).
+The bigger the deposit you have the better; firstly because your monthly repayments will be less and secondly because mortgage lenders look more favourably on people borrowing a smaller proportion of a property’s value – called the loan-to-value (LTV).

 The smaller the LTV you need, the more competitive the deals available to you.

-Also if you kept up with repayments on your previous mortgage your credit record will reflect this and make you a good bet for lenders.
+Also, if you kept up with repayments on your previous mortgage your credit record will reflect this and make you a good bet for lenders.